burrahey/scheduler/notes.md

 date_hired
 role (associate, supervisor, admin, etc) using the automatic ruby mapper thing

+Schedule
+has many shifts
+has many channels, through shifts has many employees, through shifts
+published: true/false (publishing a schedule makes all its shifts created thus far public)

 Channel
 type = (phone, email, chat, messaging, PTO, supervisor, comp day)

 permissions
-associates can add/edit/delete shifts for themselves on an existing schedule supervisors can add/edit/delete shifts for everyone on an existing schedule
+associates can add/edit/delete shifts for themselves on an existing schedule associates can edit themselves supervisors can add/edit/delete shifts for everyone on an existing schedule supervisors can edit/delete employees

 scope method
 employee's shifts this week